hswaggle/github.io/_posts/2025-06-23-Rushed_and_Incomplete_II.md

   background-size: cover;
   background-position: center;
   padding: 3rem;
-  color: black;
+  color: "2f2f2f";
+  white-space: pre-wrap;
 ">

 Rushed and Incomplete II.

 The first flower, orange in orange.
 The hearty pedals shone bright tiger orange;
 they were almost cubic in stature.
 They didn’t overlap the way most flowers do.
 Each pedal was its own individual,
 desperately trying to be its own flower.
 Its own.
 Yet here it was,
-attached by the marigold arms of the core, pulled towards a collective consciousness.
+attached by the marigold arms of the core,
+pulled towards a collective consciousness.
 The marigold hands reached up.
 Those that didn’t hold the pedals clasped at something higher.